mois-ilya/ton-connect-docs/requests-responses.md

 ```

 Where `<cancel-subscription-v2-payload>` is JSON with the following properties:

+* `valid_until` (integer, optional): UNIX timestamp.
+After this moment the transaction is invalid.
+* `network` (NETWORK, optional): The network (mainnet or testnet) where DApp intends to send the transaction.
+If not set, the transaction is sent to the network currently set in the wallet, but this is not safe and DApp should always strive to set the network.
+If the `network` parameter is set, but the wallet has a different network set, the wallet should show an alert and DO NOT ALLOW TO SEND this transaction.
+* `from` (string in <wc>:<hex> format, optional) - The sender address from which DApp intends to send the transaction.
+If not set, wallet allows user to select the sender's address at the moment of transaction approval.
+If `from` parameter is set, the wallet should DO NOT ALLOW user to select the sender's address; If sending from the specified address is impossible, the wallet should show an alert and DO NOT ALLOW TO SEND this transaction.
 - `extensionAddress` (string) — address of the deployed subscription‑extension contract (raw `0:<hex>` or user‑friendly base64).

 Wallet replies with **CancelSubscriptionV2Response**: